Reviews, Best Prices, Comparisons, Expert Buying Guides

 Professor Chaos (Butters Stotch)

-Description: Butters Stotch assumes the alter-ego of Professor Chaos, a supervillain with delusions of grandeur and a penchant for causing mischief.
-In South Park: The Stick of Truth, Professor Chaos serves as both a comic relief and occasional adversary to the New Kid.
+Description: Butters Stotch takes on the persona of Professor Chaos, a supervillain with delusions of grandeur and a love for mischief.
+In South Park: The Stick of Truth, the character of Professor Chaos is one part clowning and one part antagonist for the New Kid.

 Quest-Specific Characters